barchart/aws-lambda-pdf-generator/README.md

 ### Documentation

-Complete documentation for installation and operation can be found here in the ```docs``` folder.
-Also, the documentation has been published as a website, here:
+Complete installation and operation documentation can be found in the ```docs``` folder.
+Also, the documentation is published here:

 https://barchart.github.io/aws-lambda-pdf-generator/#/